Adopted - February 2014

 Section 8 - Membership Bond

 The value of the membership share shall be determined by the Board, as well as the refundable and non-refundable portion.
-To increase the cost of bond of the active members, or change the refundable amount of current members bonds, YAII require a majo6ty vote by the active membership.
+To increase the cost of bond of the active members, or change the refundable amount of current members bonds, shall require a majority vote by the active membership.

 Section 9 - Resignation of Membership